 The Flyers PowerPlay have been providing an athletic and social opportunity for people with disabilities since 2003.
 The Flyers PowerPlay tournament team won the US Powerhockey championship in 2013, the Powerhockey Cup in 2018, and the Canada Cup in 2019, which saw them face the best Powerhockey teams in North America.

-The Flyers PowerPlay currently play games twice a month on Saturdays September through June at Neumann University in Aston, PA and Norristown Recreation Center in Norristown, PA.
-The full schedule with directions to the venues can be found on our schedule page.
+The Flyers PowerPlay currently play games twice a month on Saturdays September through June at Neumann University in Aston, PA and Norristown PAL in Norristown, PA.
+View the full schedule.

 The Philadelphia Flyers PowerPlay was founded as the Philadelphia PowerPlay with the purpose of providing an athletic and social environment for people who use power wheelchairs in their daily lives.
 While sports such as Challenger’s Baseball, Wheelchair Basketball, and Sled Hockey have been established for some time, there was a need for a competitive sport that could be played in a power wheelchair.